scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 given some parameters :math:`\lambda_1 \ldots \lambda_n`.
-Translating the relation between the function and the data into an object-oriented setting is not always ambiguous.
-The approach taken by packages such as scipy or scikit-learn is to implement a transformation :math:`F` as a class and interface to data through its member functions.
+Translating the relation between the function and the data into an object-oriented setting is not always straight-forward and one needs to have the application in mind when designing a library.
+The approach taken by general-purpose packages such as scipy or scikit-learn is to implement a transformation :math:`F` as a class and interface to data through its member functions.
 Taking Principal Component Analysis in scikit-learn as an example, the default way of applying it to data is